 Ariel Cohen-Aloro, Pidyon HaBen, and the Antichrist Paradigm

-Ariel Cohen-Aloro’s work on Yeshu HaNotzri and Pidyon HaBen (Redemption of the Firstborn) intersects with the Antichrist, Dajjal, and Gog paradigm in a fascinating way—though I don’t agree with all of his conclusions nor his need for money and a court case, he is engaging deeply with a Jewish framework for the messianic conflict that goes back to the oracles of Israel.
+Ariel Cohen-Aloro’s work on Yeshu HaNotzri and Pidyon HaBen (Redemption of the Firstborn) intersects with the Antichrist, Dajjal, and Gog paradigm in a fascinating way—though IMHO I don’t agree with all of his conclusions nor his need for money and a court case where he puts Jesus of Nazareth on trial again, yet he is engaging deeply with a Jewish framework for the messianic conflict that goes back to the oracles of Israel that Christian beleivers and their Christian theology must face, namely, it’s Edomite captivity.

 Pidyon HaBen and the Rejected Firstborn